Finally, you've arrived at the last part of my 3-part series on the Fitbit & Biostrap.

 For me, if I had to choose today, I would select Biostrap primarily it's comprehensive pulse reports and a close second would be it's stack of sleep graphs to spot the relationships between different biomarkers.

-(If you'd like to buy a Biostrap, discount code ALEX saves you 10%!)
+(If you'd like to buy a Biostrap, discount code 10FERGUS saves you 10%!)

 Biostrap goes well out of their way to market this device strictly as a wellness tracker to the point of not even labeling the y-axis on the PPG graph or offering any interpretation information.